When Sagi’s family broke apart, he never dreamed that he would become part of an even bigger foster family – the Moshal Scholarship family.

 Sagi studied electronics and computing at high school, and then used these skills to teach communications protocols in a military training academy during his compulsory army service.
 From there it was a natural step to apply to study software engineering at ORT Braude College, but he had no idea how he would pay for his tuition.
 Fortunately, Moshal agreed to cover the costs and he became a member of a very special foster family.

-Sagi explains: “I was so honored to be admitted to this amazing family, which gives us so much support.
+Sagi explains: “I was so honoured to be admitted to this amazing family, which gives us so much support.
 I am in daily contact with my Moshal mentors and they help me hugely – it’s like having a team of cheerleaders standing on the sidelines urging you to succeed!”

 Sagi and the other software engineering students supported by Moshal are members of a special Facebook group through which they receive information bulletins about job opportunities and openings for internships in their field.
 At the last Moshal conference they were privileged to meet the CEOs of Intel, HP Israel and several other major electronics companies.